drascom/ollama_metrics_dashboard/README.md

+# Please do not use yet !
+It is not ready i am updating constantly.

 # Clean Ollama Proxy Installer (Linux)

 Clean Ollama Proxy is a single-file installation experience that builds and deploys an Ollama reverse proxy/analytics service on Debian or Ubuntu.
 It wraps `ollama serve`, adds Prometheus metrics and a lightweight dashboard, and runs everything as a managed `systemd` service at `/root/ollama-metrics`.